 One of the automotive world's worst science projects is coming to an end.
 Toyota dashboards have long been known to melt under the heat of the sun.
 The melted dashes warp and extrude a strange, goo-like substance that is oddly shiny and sticky; like something you'd find in a toddler's coat pocket.

+The lawsuits hit their mark when Toyota announced they would extend the dashboard warranty coverage in 3.5 million vehicles.
 You might say Toyota wanted to avoid a sticky situation.
 Or that they felt the heat of pending litigation.
 OK, I'll stop now.

 The following vehicles are covered by customer support program ZE6:

 According to the lawsuit, when Toyota first announced the warranty program the automaker notified customers and said it could take months to gather the replacement parts.
 However, Toyota then sent a second notice that removed the information about a timeline for repairs.

 Months have turned to years.
 Will years turn to decades?